Woman’s racist rant on Rockland County bus caught on video

 The driver pulled over the bus in Orangetown near Route 340.
 Police arrested the woman after she became disorderly outside the bus.

-At the time, police were not aware of the video from inside the bus, their investigation is ongoing.
+At the time, police were not aware of the video from inside the bus.
+Their investigation is ongoing.

 The Rockland County Sheriff's Office is also investigating the incident.